 If you have invested in a 419 Plan (or any of its derivatives), contact us immediately.
-We can represent you before the IRS and help go after the promoters of these schemes.
+We can help go after the promoters of these schemes.
 Even of the promoters are no longer in business, one can often recover from third parties such as accountants who “blessed” the plans or the insurance agents who sold them.

 MahanyLaw – America’s Fraud Recovery Lawyers